zyedidia/eget/man/eget.md

   release assets, or a direct URL, in which case Eget will directly download and extract from the given URL.

+  If Eget downloads an asset called `xxx` and there also exists an asset called `xxx.sha256` or `xxx.sha256sum`, Eget will automatically verify that the SHA-256 checksum of the downloaded asset matches the one contained in that file, and abort installation if a mismatch occurs.

   The behavior of Eget is configurable in a number of ways via options.
   Documentation for these options is provided below.